austinshenk/elm-w3/README.md

 ### Included

-In order to integrate Aria with this package's HTML, we use role functions to replace an HTML element's attribute list.
-We still have access to the compile-time safety for the HTML attributes that are supported, but also get access to Aria's guarantees for that particular role.
+In order to integrate Aria with this package's HTML, we use Role functions to essentially replace an HTML element's attribute list.
+This works because the Role functions return a List of Attributes.
+We still have the compile-time guarantee the the HTML attributes are supported for that element and we get the same guarantee for the Role respectively.

 ```elm
 Html.section